MapsHD/HDMapping/README.md

-# Open source, open hardware hand-held mobile mapping system for large scale surveys:
+# Open source (Windows and Linux), open hardware hand-held mobile mapping system for large scale surveys:
 This is an open-source software for large-scale 3D mapping using an open-hardware hand-held measurement device available at https://github.com/JanuszBedkowski/mandeye_controller.
 - The introductory paper is available here: https://www.sciencedirect.com/science/article/pii/S235271102300314X
 - Sample data is available at https://github.com/MapsHD/OmniWarsawDataset